 1.2.3 Self User Registration

-miniOrange self user registration allows end users to register themselves using customized registration form. miniOrange admin users can customize the registration form by adding more custom fields accodring to their choice.
-Learn More
+miniOrange self user registration allows end users to register themselves using customized registration form. miniOrange admin users can customize the registration form by adding more custom fields according to their choice.
+Follow the miniOrange guide to customize user self registration page.

 Step 2: Configuring Two Factor Authentication (2fa)